 Gavin Jantjes artist and curator from South Africa remarks in The Myth of the Artist in South Africa (2019), the production of art is never an individual act, but a collective one.”
 Jantjes argues that art is always produced in a social and political context and that artists must be aware of their role in this context.
 By working together, artists can create works that are more socially and politically relevant, and that have a greater impact on audiences.
 However, according to Jantjes, to fully realize this potential, artists must work together in solidarity.

-Because solidarity can be easily undermined by discrimination, segregation and division as seen in the struggle for civil rights and other social movements, a lack of solidarity in contemporary art is a significant obstacle to achieving social and ecological sustainability or putting it more bluntly, giving the sector a voice in the capitalist and monetizing everything society.
-Even though solidarity can be difficult to achieve, as it requires a shared commitment to a common goal and an understanding of the interconnectedness of social needs for all those in need to find sustenance from the art sector, artists need to formulate the aim of building networks of support and care by challenging oppressive systems and structures.
+Because solidarity can be easily undermined by discrimination, segregation and division, as seen in the struggle for civil rights and other social movements, a lack of solidarity in contemporary art is a major obstacle to achieving social and environmental sustainability or, bluntly put, giving the sector a voice in a capitalist and all-monetising society.
+Even though solidarity can be difficult to achieve because it requires a shared commitment to a common goal and an understanding of the interconnectedness of social needs for all those in need to find support in the arts sector, it is precisely artists themselves who must articulate the goal of building the networks and communities for sustainable support and care by challenging the oppressive systems and structures.

-Solidarity, as a needed quality in achieving progress in sustainability in the arts, is still severely counterbalanced by capitalistic forces and formats which for example requires report check-ins, reports, applications, balance accounting, and monetize wherever possible in exchange for unsustainable support.
-Alms that can hardly cover an average part-time salary incl. social premiums.
-An approach which turns individual artists and art organizations into competitors, instead of offering a fair opportunity to grow mutual understanding, to encourage the transfer of knowledge and to find common goals for solidarity to flourish.
-In the light of the present urgencies and the growing list of global crises our society faces, pushing art and artists in a steepening capitalistic divided structure of the wealthy few and the marginalized many.
-The so-called art-world has a u-turn to make, to rise into solidarity and find support in assessing what artists are best at: being a powerful guide, alternating views and envisaging unusual tools for social change.
-To make us live another day on this unique and irreplaceable planet Earth, as species amongst many, as a balanced society on its way to foster its humanities and kickstart solutions for the crises at hand.
+Achieving progress in sustainability in the arts is still severely counterbalanced by capitalistic forces and formats which for example require report check-ins, reports, applications, and balance accounting in exchange for unsustainable support.
+An approach that turns individual artists and art organizations into competitors, instead of offering a fair opportunity to grow mutual understanding, encourage the transfer of knowledge, and to find common goals for solidarity to flourish.
+The so-called art people from the art world have a u-turn to make, to rise into solidarity and find support in assessing what artists are best at: being a powerful guide, offering alternating views, and envisaging unusual tools for social change.
+To make us live another day on this unique and irreplaceable Earth, as species amongst many, as a balanced society on its way to fostering its humanity and kickstarting solutions for the crises at hand.